 So if you don’t mind quality that much, this is just for you.

-A lunch and breakfast exemplary set: some chicken breast (an amount that will make do for three days to come), two zucchinis and canned tomatoes to accompany the chicken later, the cheapest yoghurt found, two apples, a fresh orange juice and a small fig (for the sweetness of life), everything for 8.
+A lunch and breakfast exemplary set: some chicken breast (an amount that will make do for three days to come), two zucchinis and canned tomatoes to accompany the chicken later, the cheapest yogurt found, two apples, fresh orange juice, and a small fig (for the sweetness of life), everything for 8.
 42 euro.

 General advantages: cheap and big.